 - Restart RStudio from the Launch IDE menu on your project’s action bar and select another environment with the compute power and memory capacity that better meets your data processing requirements.

 You can stop an active RStudio environment runtime on the project’s Environments page.

-You can also track runtime usage for an account on the Environment Runtimes page from the Manage menu.
+You can also track runtime usage for an account on the Environment Runtimes page from the Administer menu.
 All account admins can open the Environment Runtimes page for the account.